fredocli/hugo/content/recipes/fyldte_chokolader/fyldte_chokolader-15.en.md

 Check that the whipping cream weighs 60 g.
 If necessary, add a bit water.
 Pour the hot whipping cream into the chocolate and stir with a rubber spatula until the ganache is uniform and homogeneous.
-Add whisky and mix well.
+Add pear brandy and mix well.
 Fill the mixture in a piping bag.